Feel the Need in Me

 "Feel the Need in Me" is a song written by Abrim Tilmon, a member of the American R&B/soul vocal group the Detroit Emeralds.
 It was released as a single by the group in October 1972 on the Westbound label.
 It reached number 4 on the UK Singles Chart, number 22 on the R&B chart, and number 110 on the Billboard pop chart.
+The song was produced by Katouzzion and arranged by Abrim Tilmon and Johnny Allen.

 The song was featured on their 1972 album You Want It, You Got It.
+It was featured on their 1973 album Feel the Need and has appeared on many other compilation albums since.

 The group re-recorded the song and re-released a disco version in 1977 as "Feel the Need".
 This version reached number 12 on the UK Singles Chart, number 14 on the U.S. dance chart, number 73 on the R&B chart, and number 90 on the Billboard pop chart.
-It was featured on their 1973 album Feel the Need and has appeared on many other compilation albums since.

-The song was produced by Katouzzion and arranged by Abrim Tilmon and Johnny Allen.